zhudianGG/zhudianGG/README.md

 ## 🎓 About Me

-I was a undergraduated student at Harbin Institute of Technology, School of Physics, with a strong background in AI engineering and research.
+I was an undergraduated student at Harbin Institute of Technology, School of Physics, with a strong background in AI engineering and research.
 My research focuses on mlsys(model inference optimaztion, model compression) and deep learning for science.
 I was also a visiting student at the University of California, San Diego, where I studied computer science and physics.

 - 🔭 I'm currently working as an Algorithm Researcher at AMD Quark Group
 - 🌱 I'm exploring model compression methods such as quantization and applications in heterogeneous computing